celestiaorg/celestia-specs/specs/data_structures.md

 ## Annotated Merkle Tree

-## Sparse Merkle Tree
+Merkle trees can be expressed as generic annotated Merkle trees, where additional fields can be contained in each node.
+One of the early annotated Merkle trees is the [Merkle Sum Tree](https://bitcointalk.org/index.php?topic=845978.0), which allows for compact fraud proofs to be made of fees collected in a block.

+### Verifying Merkle Proofs

 ## Namespace Merkle Tree

 Messages in LazyLedger are associated with a provided _namespace ID_, which identifies the application (or applications) that will read these messages when parsing blocks.
-The Namespace Merkle Tree (NMT) is a variation of the [Merkle Interval Tree](https://eprint.iacr.org/2018/642), which is itself an extension of the [Merkle Sum Tree](https://bitcointalk.org/index.php?topic=845978.0).
+The Namespace Merkle Tree (NMT) is a variation of the [Merkle Interval Tree](https://eprint.iacr.org/2018/642).

 Construction of a NMT is similar to that of a plain binary Merkle tree, but with a different hashing method that commits to intervals of namespace IDs.